4. Risk controls – parent/carer behaviours

 - communicating only in writing

-- establishing a between the school and the parent which sets out the excepted method of communication.
+- establishing a communications plan between the school and the parent which sets out the excepted method of communication.
 Complex Matters Support Team or Legal Division can assist in tailoring this to your specific needs.

 Step 6: Escalating behaviour that is violent, aggressive or otherwise unsafe